Redbubble vs Etsy: Choosing a Marketplace to Sell Your Art

 For creative people, making beautiful things is a natural instinct.
 However, you will probably need to find some way of selling your art in order to make a living from your talent.
 That is where platforms like Redbubble and Etsy can help.

 Both of the marketplaces allow creative people to reach buyers who are looking for unique items.
-The question is, which one is better for you: Redbubble or Etsy
+The question is, which one is better for you: Redbubble or Etsy?

 In this guide, we’re going to take a closer look at each platform and make a direct comparison between the two.
 Keep reading to find out which platform is better for you!